kishanpatel789/kp_data_dev_site/content/posts/018_PythonElseStatement.md

 </div>
 </div>

-In Search 2, we never hit the `break` statement because we never found a user with `is_admin=True`.
-As a result, the `else` block is allowed to run, telling us what happened.
+Both for-else blocks are the exact same.
+The only thing that differs is the `users` list.
+In Search 2, we never hit the `break` statement because we never find a user with `is_admin=True`.
+As a result, the for-loop runs to completion, and the `else` block is allowed to run, telling us what happened.

 Such searches don't require a for-else block.
 We could create a boolean flag to signal if an admin has been found or not, like this: